nsf/termbox-go/README.md

  - [godit](https://github.com/nsf/godit) is an emacsish lightweight text editor written using termbox.
  - [gomatrix](https://github.com/GeertJohan/gomatrix) connects to The Matrix and displays its data streams in your terminal.
  - [gotetris](https://github.com/jjinux/gotetris) is an implementation of Tetris.
+ - [sokoban-go](https://github.com/rn2dy/sokoban-go) is an implementation of sokoban game.
  - [hecate](https://github.com/evanmiller/hecate) is a hex editor designed by Satan.
  - [httopd](https://github.com/verdverm/httopd) is top for httpd logs.
  - [termui](https://github.com/gizak/termui) is a terminal dashboard.